-Under ANY of these conditions: Do ALL of these steps: Passenger and/or cargo exceeds half the maximum weight capacity Slow down.
-Verify tire pressure.
-Operating in rough terrain 3.
-Use extra caution when Operating over obstacles operating.
-Climbing an incline Towing
+Under ANY of these conditions: Do ALL of these steps: Passenger and/or cargo exceeds half the maximum weight capacity Operating in rough terrain 1.
+Slow down.
+Operating over obstacles Verify tire pressure.
+Use extra caution when Climbing an incline operating.
+Towing